jkoubs/KouBot-ROS2-Sim/README.md

 ## Launch container

 We will build 2 images:
-- <strong>galactic_tb_env</strong>: Allows to run turtlebot3 simulations in ROS 2 from a linux computer
+- <strong>galactic_tb_env</strong>: Allows to run turtlebot3 simulations in ROS 2 from a linux computer.
 - <strong>koubot_ros2</strong>: Built on top of <strong>galactic_tb_env</strong> image to set up the ros2_ws for developing the KouBot project.

 Open a new terminal and git clone the following repositories: